-President Trump to Order Review of Visa Programs, 'Buy American' Provisions
+Trump to Order Review of Visa Programs, 'Buy American' Provisions

 Seeking to fulfill his campaign pledge to promote "Buy American" and "Hire American" policies, Trump will target the skilled immigrant program, known as H-1B visas, ordering a review to devise ways to ensure those programs don't disadvantage American workers.
 The order will also direct federal agencies to review their compliance with requirements that they purchase and fund the acquisition of American-made goods, another key plank of Trump's nationalistic agenda.

-Trump will sign the order during a visit to Wisconsin tools manufacturer Snap-on, two senior administration officials said Monday on the condition of anonymity.
+Trump will sign the order during a visit to Wisconsin tools manufacturer Snap-on, two senior Administration officials said Monday on the condition of anonymity.

 "It's a well-known fact amongst those who study both procurement policy and our visa and guest worker policies that Buy American and Hire American rules have been enormously diluted over time," said one official.
 "The waivers and exemptions process in Buy American have been abused greatly, resulting in many lost job opportunities for American workers.
 And similarly, the Hire American rules that govern many of our visa and guest worker policies have gone unenforced or have been abused to the point of rendered, in some cases, even inoperative."

-The officials said the Trump administration is specifically targeting the H-1B visa program for reform, specifically mentioning outsourcing firms Tata Consultancy Services, Cognizant Technology Solutions Corp. and Mphasis Corp. as examples of companies that work to undercut American workers.
-The first official pointed to government statistics showing that 80 percent of those who enter the country under the highly-skilled visa program are paid less than the median wage.
-As a presidential candidate Trump promised to repeal the H-1B program, but he has backed off that pledge, instead calling for modifying it.
+The officials said the Trump Administration is specifically targeting the H-1B visa program for reform, specifically mentioning outsourcing firms Tata Consultancy Services, Cognizant Technology Solutions Corp. and Mphasis Corp. as examples of companies that work to undercut American workers.
+The first official pointed to government statistics showing that 80% of those who enter the country under the highly skilled visa program are paid less than the median wage.
+As a presidential candidate, Trump promised to repeal the H-1B program, but he has backed off that pledge, instead calling for modifying it.

-Earlier this month, the Justice Department issued a warning to U.S. companies at the start of the H-1B application season warning that it is stepping up enforcement of program provisions designed to protect American workers.
-United States Citizenship and Immigration Services also issued similar guidance.
+Earlier this month, the Justice Department issued a warning to U.S. companies at the start of the H-1B application season that it is stepping up enforcement of program provisions designed to protect American workers.
+U.S. Citizenship and Immigration Services also issued similar guidance.

 "Our trading partners will be put on notice that the U.S. expects fair and reciprocal access to their government procurement markets," the second official said.